Stefania and Helena Podgorska Poland

 Stefania and Helena hid the 13 Jews until Przemysl was liberated on July 27, 1944.

 After the war, Stefania and Munio, now called Josef, were married.
 They immigrated to the United States.
 Josef died years ago.

 Because of the bravery and ingenuity of Stefania and Helena, the thirteen Jews they hid all survived the Holocaust.

 Stefania died in 2018 at the age of 97.
 She was living in California.
-Helena is in her late 80’s and continues to live in Poland.
+Helena passed away on December 5, 2022.